georgeonalo/deploy-a-nodejs-app-on-aws/README.md

+🛠️ In the course of completing this project, i created/used the following resources below:

+✅ Vscode to edit codes in the Nodejs webfiles.

+✅ 3 Tier VPC with public and private subnets in two availability zones.

+✅ Internet Gateway to allow communication between resources in vpc and the internet.

+✅ Nat Gateway to allow resources in the private subnets access to the Internet.

+✅ MYSQL RDS for relational database.

+✅ MYSQL WORKBENCH to connect to RDS database

+✅ Application Load Balancer to distribute web traffic to the web servers in the private subnets.

+✅ Auto Scaling Group to dynamically create and scale the web servers in the private subnets.

+✅ Route 53 to create a record set and point it to the load balancer dns.

+✅ TLS certificate to encrypt/secure all communication/data in transit.

+✅ Security groups to control traffic to resources.

+✅ Setup server in the public subnet from which an AMI was created.

+✅ S3 and Session manger(SSM) Role to grant setup server(ec2) permission access to S3 bucket.

+✅ S3 bucket to store Nodejs web files.

+✅ AMI to create web servers and auto scaling group.

 ### Steps taken to complete this project.

 #### Step 1: Create a  custom vpc with nategateway, subnets, route table and internet gateway